litexlang/litex-official-documents/How_Litex_Works/Litex_vs_Lean_Set_Theory_Examples.md

   </tr>
 </table>

-Litex automatically handles domain restrictions, type conversions, and verification of all conditions, making complex scenarios involving multiple constraints and type systems more manageable.
-The convenience of Litex's automatic handling is especially evident in more complex examples like this one.
+Litex automatically handles domain restrictions, set builder sets, and verification of all conditions.

 Lean requires explicit definition of subtypes (`DomainP`, `DomainQ`) to represent domain-restricted propositions.
 Each type conversion (ℕ → ℤ → ℚ) must be explicit, and domain conditions must be proven manually.
 For `q(17)`, we must explicitly prove `17 > 0` to construct the subtype element.
 The universal rule requires explicit handling of all type conversions and domain conditions.
 The membership condition requires defining a custom structure `InSetA` with explicit proofs of all conditions.